 Heart rate variability – what is it and how can it be used to enhance athletic performance?

 Heart rate monitors provide important feedback about the intensity of exercise, but can’t measure the cumulative fatigue of workouts or the subsequent training effects.
-However, new innovations using heart rate variability data mean that’s about to change.
+However, the use of heart rate variability data means that’s all changed.
 Eddie Fletcher explains

 In practice, it’s difficult to assess accurately the effect of training on the body.
 How do you fix your training load?
 How well is your body adapting to the training?
 Is there any accumulated fatigue and how much rest do you need for recovery?
 Other questions that you need to ask are – how do I know I am getting the right training effect?
 Have I improved?
 Am I over- or undertraining?